Bob Diamond (banker): Atlas Mara Limited: 2013 to date

 On November 28, 2013, Diamond and Rwandan-based entrepreneur Ashish Thakkar founded Atlas Mara, a company whose focus is banking in the African continent.
 The company was listed on the Alternative Investment Market in the UK on December 17, 2013 through an IPO which raised US$325 million.
-As of 15 November 2021, the stock price had crashed and had lost over 99% of its IPO price (issued at £10.20, last trade at 9.95 pence).
+As of 22 November 2024, the stock price had crashed and had lost 99.999% of its IPO price (issued at £10.20, last trade was on 31 May 2024 at 0.0001 pence) and has effectively ceased trading.
 The ticker symbol in London is "ATMA.LN".
 It trades in the United States on the Pink Sheets under the ticker symbol "AAMAF".
 Diamond stepped down from management of Atlas Mara in February 2019 but remains a director.

 Personal life

 Diamond married his wife, Jennifer, an engineer from Michigan, in 1983.
 They have three children.

 Diamond is a Republican and was an adviser to Conservative Mayor of London Boris Johnson in 2008.

 Diamond is chairman of the board of trustees of Colby College in Waterville, Maine; chairman of Old Vic Productions Plc; trustee of The Mayor's Fund for London; he was a member of the advisory board, Judge Business School at Cambridge University; member of international advisory board, British–American Business Council; life member of the Council on Foreign Relations; and member of the Atlantic Council.

 Diamond, along with his wife Jennifer, is a founding circle member of The Nantucket Project, an annual festival of ideas on Nantucket, Massachusetts.

-In 2011 he was included in the 50 Most Influential ranking of Bloomberg Markets Magazine before his ethics problems appeared and the Bank of England terminated his employment at Barclays.
+In 2011 he was included in the 50 Most Influential ranking of Bloomberg Markets Magazine before his ethics problems were revealed and the Bank of England terminated his employment at Barclays.